 Myth 4 – Replacing Testosterone in Women Will Only Benefit Sex Drive.

 Receptors for testosterone are located all through the body including the heart, bones and brain.
 In 2002 many of the world’s leaders in gynaecology and women’s health came together to discuss testosterone deficiency.
 They concluded that as well as a decrease in libido and sexual responsiveness, testosterone deficient women may also experience the following symptoms,

 - diminished sense of well-being, dysphoric mood, anxiety, irritability and/or blunted motivation

 - potential bone loss, decreased muscle strength and/or changes in cognition and memory.

 So while testosterone can improve a women’s sex drive many also see improvements in overall general mental and physical well being.

 Myth 5 – There Are Only Testosterone Products Available For Men

-In the past when doctors realized that testosterone replacement was required for some women only products for men were available, generally in injection or implant form.
-Luckily we have moved on since then and AndroFeme® has been formulated specifically for women as a 1% testosterone cream.
+In the late 1930’s when doctors first realized that testosterone replacement was required for some women the only products available were designed for use in men, generally in injection or implantable formulations.
+Luckily we have moved on since then and AndroFeme® 1 has been formulated specifically for women as a 1% testosterone cream.
 AndroFeme® is manufactured in a TGA approved facility (Australia) and is stability and quality tested for your peace of mind.

 If you would like to learn more about Testosterone for Women click on the booklet below,